ReesMorrison/NetlifyBlogThemes/content/post/2021-05-21-churches-from-dover-beach-a-poem-by-matthew-arnold/ChurchesArnold.md

 &nbsp;

+Arnold senses that the cossetting deep faith of days past has given way to modern, securlar sensibilities, which he decries.
+What used to be a mainstay of most people, an unwavering faith in God, is slipping away, and without that venerable and mysterious support, the world is doomed to disaster.

 If you are interested in views of the concept “Religion,” consider [other subthemes](https://themesfromart.com/post/2021-05-21-churches-additional/churchesaddl/) that don’t fit as directly to the poem, painting, rock song, and movie written about in this series.
 For an overview, this article explains [Themes from Art](http://bit.ly/3sRXopI) or click on the navigation bar, “About.”

 We invite you to read about other poems discussed on this blog, and their themes.
 Here they are: